hazelcast/hazelcast-cpp-client/README.md

 ## 5.4.
 Setting Connection Timeout

-Connection timeout is the timeout value in milliseconds for members to accept client connection requests.
+Connection timeout is the timeout value in milliseconds for the members to accept the client connection requests.
-If server does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig::getConnectionAttemptLimit()` times.
+If the member does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig::getConnectionAttemptLimit()` times.

 The following is an example configuration.